-Robin maintains an active career in Chicago, where she has directed many plays including John Van Druten’s London Wall (Jeff Awards, 2016 Director and Production), Ena Lamont Stewart’s Men Should Weep (Jeff Awards, 2015 Director and Production), Terrence Rattigan’s Flare Path, Dennis Kelly’s Love and Money, Amanda Peet’s The Commons of Pensacola, and the U. S. premieres of Simon Stephens’ Motortown, Wastwater, Pornography and Harper Regan.
+Robin maintains an active career in Chicago, where she has directed many plays including Cordelia Lynn’s Lela & Co, John Van Druten’s London Wall (Jeff Awards, 2016 Director and Production), Ena Lamont Stewart’s Men Should Weep (Jeff Awards, 2015 Director and Production), Terrence Rattigan’s Flare Path, Dennis Kelly’s Love and Money, Amanda Peet’s The Commons of Pensacola, and the U. S. premieres of Simon Stephens’ Motortown, Wastwater, Pornography and Harper Regan.
 Robin’s productions have been cited as “Best of the Year” by The Chicago Tribune, Chicago Sun-Times, TimeOut, and Chicago Reader where she has been described as “fearless,” “a powerhouse,” “galvanic,” and “unstinting.”
 Her international work includes Juliet: A Dialogue About Love at the Edinburgh Fringe Festival (2013).
-Upcoming: Lillian Helman’s The Children’s Hour in the Belk Theatre (UNCC), Spring 2017; and the world premiere of Cordelia Lynn’s Lela & Co at Steep Theatre in Chicago, Summer 2017.
+Upcoming: A Doll’s House, Part 2 at Steppenwolf Theatre; A Number at Writers Theatre; and For Services Rendered at Griffin Theatre.